splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Error breakdown
 -----------------

 Use the following section to troubleshoot service errors and view relevant traces for specific error types.
-Select a point on the graph see example traces for a particular data point, or select any value to hide the time series for that value.
+Select a point on the graph to view example traces for a particular data point, or select any value to hide the time series for that value.

 ..  image:: /_images/apm/spans-traces/service-view-errors.png
     :width: 95%